Top 10 grayling flies for October on the amazing Welsh Dee

 • autumn dun,

 Hatches of the upwing flies often occur in riffles and near the heads of pools where the flow is faster.
-Covering these areas with a small dry fly will often tempt grayling.
+Dry fly fishing in these areas with a small fly will often tempt grayling.

 If I was limited to one dry fly it would be an olive CDC emerger.
 However, it is worth tying alternatives with various body colours (black, grey, dark olive, brown, claret, etc.)